Frankie8472/advanced-systems-lab/README.md

   				 Can occur multiple times and is compatible with --test.
 The baseline is always run.
-      --list			Lists all available implementations and exits --max-iteration <value>	Sets the max-iteration to a value
+      --list			Lists all available implementations and exits --max-iterations <value>	Sets the max-iteration to a value
 ```

 `verification` checks if the implementations behave correctly and compares the implementations against the baseline that is verified differently.